 collection or processing of the data.

-A full discussion of the reliability of data from the CPS and information on
+Information about the reliability of national data from the CPS and estimating

 standard errors is available at www.bls.gov/cps/documentation.htm#reliability.

 For a discussion of the reliability of state estimates from the CPS, such as those